Esposito-Matteo/academiclife2/_posts/2023-09-26-hello-academic-world.md

 Hey there, and welcome to my academic blog 🤓!
 I'm stoked to have you drop by as I kick off this awesome adventure of sharing my research, reading recommendations, and some of my thoughts with you.

-No need for formalities; just call me Matteo :D. I'm a research enthusiast with a passion for [Your Research Area].
+No need for formalities; just call me Matteo :D. I'm a research enthusiast with a passion for Software Engineering.
 My academic path is a rollercoaster of questions, 'aha' moments, and loads of time nose-deep in books, articles, and data.

 So, what can you expect to find here?
 Well, it's all about sharing the good stuff: